suvamM/covid-19/README.md

 This project aims to contribute to such efforts in a small way.

 ## Problem Statement
 The problem statement is as follows: an effective way of combating the spread of COVID-19 is to enforce lockdowns and social distancing.
 To this effect, governments around the world have been issuing orders which enumerate which services stand suspended, and which ones are allowed to continue.
 For the sake of concreteness, I'll consider the situation in India.
 There are multiple orders being issued by the central government, as well as the respective state governments.
+As of April 8, 2020, services like buses, flights, and most commercial establishments stand suspended in India.

 This presents two challenges:

 - _Conformance Problem_: How does one ensure that all the issued orders are actually compatible with each other?
 In other words, are there two orders O1 and O2 where, due to ambiguity, one can parse a service to be allowed in O1 while it is disallowed in O2?